Most women don't talk about facial hair removers! In fact, it's the sort of thing that's rarely mentioned even between the best of friends.

-Then, fortunately, I was having a heart-to-heart with my daughters before going to Las Vegas for Vicki's wedding when, one of them said, "Mum you really need to do something about the down on your face".
+Fortunately, before going to Las Vegas for Vicki's wedding one of my daugheters said "Mum you really need to do something about the down on your face".
 Haha, sitting in the sunshine again I suspect - I was very much on a back foot!

-So instead of wasting money trying more of the many products now on the market, I was able to immediately hone in on one I knew worked.
-And half the price of the first one I tried!
+So instead of wasting any more money, I was able to immediately hone in on a product I knew worked.
+At half the price of the first one I tried!

 The Anjou facial hair remover is safe, painless and effective for removing even tiny hairs from the cheeks, lips, chin and neck leaving a perfectly smooth surface.
 There's a built-in light and it glides over the skin with no pulling and, I promise you, absolutely no pain!
 Vicki even uses it on her arms.

 It's small and discreet, pops into your makeup bag and costs just £12.99 from Amazon.

 I didwonder whether stubble would appear but, no, facial down grows naturally again after a while but it's not necessary to repeat frequently.
 Yes, I still use quality tweezers for the odd longer hair but I now have the best of both worlds and no embarrassment.

 I am not being paid or gifted to write about this product, just something I think you might appreciate.